 When is patching is recommended?

 Patching is recommended when children are diagnosed with amblyopia or lazy eye.
-It works by occluding the eye with normal vision so that the vision in the poorer seeing amblyopic eye improves.
+It works by occluding (covering) the eye that has normal vision so that the vision in the amblyopic eye (poorer seeing eye) can improve.
+Think of it as covering the strong eye to exercise the weak eye.

 What kind of patch should be used?

 An eye patch with adhesive on the back is best.
 It looks like a Band Aid [See figure 1].
 The patch should be large enough to cover the child's eye completely.
+It sometimes helps to fold the patch longwise prior to peeling off the backing to make it more “convex”.
+This will give more space for the lashes to blink underneath.
 Some adhesive patches are made with colorful designs that encourage the child to wear the patch.
 Cloth patches that fit over the child's glasses are also available.
-In order for the cloth patch to work effectively, the glasses must be fit well on the face and there must be no way for the child to peek around the patch.
+In order for the cloth patch to work effectively, the glasses must fit well on the face and the patch should completely cover the lens and the space between the glasses and the skin around the eye, so there is no way for the child to peek around the patch.
 Pirate patches are not effective because they do not fit tightly enough to the child's face to block light and kids frequently just move them so they can see around them.
+If you see your child turning his/her head significantly or lifting/dropping the chin while wearing the patch that is often a sign of “peeking” so be sure to watch them carefully.

 Should glasses be worn during patching?

 Yes.
 The glasses should be worn over the adhesive patch.
 Do not stick the patch on the glasses lens.
-It will not be effective.
+It will not be effective as the child will be able to peek around the lens.

 What if the patch adhesive causes skin sensitivity?